pawelngei/storyseedlibrary/content/pages/about/index.md

 I hope that with this Library, thanks to the [artists](/authors/) who generously donated their [art](/art/) under copyleft licenses, we will be able to go towards meaningful symbols, planting them like signposts towards a better future.

 For anyone stuck looking for a story idea, good conflict or tension in a realistic near-future setting, I hope that the [seeds](/seeds/) will kickstart their creativity.
 Be sure to also check out the [Solarpunk Prompts podcast](https://podcast.tomasino.org/@SolarpunkPrompts) by the awesome [tomasino](https://tomasino.org/) for even more writing inspirations!

+---

+The beautiful logo of the Story Seed Library was created by the awesome Natalia Vish!